awslabs/aws-encryption-sdk-specification/changes/2023_7_12_update-keystore-structure/background.md

 It seems impossible, but not ever updating a row in the database is the safest way to go.
 Especially if there is ever a need to recover, this record always exists.

-## How do we create these two ciphertext blobs?
+## How do we create these two ciphertext blobs (existing `enc` attribute) for the two inserted records?

 ### _Generate the immutable version item and reEncrypt for the active item_